ioerror/vula/contrib/IPv6.testing.md

 Testing IPv6 support
 ====================

+Please refer to `vula/contrib/README.ipv6.overview.md` to understand the IPv6 feature branch.

 Testing the `ipv6` branch is possible using podman and as well by building packages and installing vula on a normal Ubuntu 24.10 system.
 Other systems are also possible, but some distributions lack certain dependencies.